sages-health/openessence/README.md

     settings.MAP_URL = "'http://localhost:8080/styles/klokantech-basic/rendered/{z}/{x}/{y}.png'"
     settings.MAP_LATITUDE = '41.4925'
     settings.MAP_LONGITUDE = '-99.9018'

+## Docker Compose Quick Start

+If you want to get started with OpenESSENCE quickly, simply git clone and run

+    sudo docker-compose up -d
+    sudo docker exec openessence_openessence_1 node /code/server/migrations/reseed

+This will create all the necessary OpenESSENCE VMs and initialize the database with the reseed command.
+You may want to copy the [config/settings.template.js](config/settings.template.js) file to config/settings.js to modify the default settings and secret key.

+If you want to develop, then just get Elasticsearch and Redis running with

+    sudo docker-compose up -d elasticsearch redis
+    node server/migrations/reseed

 ## OpenESSENCE Docker Container
 If you want to get things up and running with just docker, you can start the web app with